 How Does The Press Work?

-As implied by the name, a press applies downward force to an object that is either fixed in place or moving along an assembly line.
-It can be to flatten raw material, to impress items, or reshape it in a designated format.
+As implied by the name, a press applies a downward force to an object that is either fixed in place or moving along an assembly line.
+It can be to flatten raw material, to impress items, or to reshape it in a designated format.
+We cannot underestimate the power of this substance.

 A pneumatics system works by increasing and decreasing air flows using valves with ports.
 Ports allow for air to simultaneously flow in different directions.
 When the machine turns on, these valves open; the compressed air turns cylinders and tubes within the machine, which in turn power up the engine.
 When the function is finished, the machine reduces the pressure by releasing the gas and returning to the neutral position.